This is the multi-page printable view of this section. Click here to print.

 If you have made changes to the CAA code that affects the pod VM image and you want to deploy those changes then follow these instructions to build the PodVM image.
 Once image build is finished then export image id to the environment variable PODVM_IMAGE_ID.

-Configure the CAA container image
+Export CAA container image path

 Export the following environment variable to use the latest release image of CAA: